qriosa/SParry/tutorials.md

 - path, the precursor array of the shortest path, required. list.
 - n, the number of nodes in the figure, required. int.
-- s, the number of the source point, required. int.
+- s, the number of the source vertex, required. int.
 - graph, graph data, required, graph data for calculating the shortest path.
-See figure data specification.
+See figure [data specification](https://github.com/LCX666/SPoon/blob/main/tutorials.md#data-type--specification).
 - graphType, the type of the incoming graph data, required. str.
 It can only be of the following three types:
   1. Matrix: Indicates that the incoming data is an adjacency matrix.
   2. CSR: Indicates that the incoming data is a compressed adjacency matrix.